lachlandeer/lachlandeer.github.io/content/_index.md

       # To filter by a specific tag, set `tag` to an existing tag name.
       # To remove the toolbar, delete the entire `filter_button` block.
       buttons:
-        - name: Working Paper
+        - name: Working Papers
           tag: 'Working Paper'
-        - name: Publication
+        - name: Publications
           tag: Publication
         - name: In Progress
           tag: In Progress